-DO YOU LOVE GETTING A "HOLIDAY GLOW"?
+DO YOU LOVE GETTING THAT "SUMMER GLOW"?

 You’re not alone.
 Tanning is big business throughout much of the world.
 There’s no denying that as a culture, we’re pretty obsessed with being tanned.